Bachelor of Science - Chemistry major

 Students will study across materials science, organic, inorganic, physical and analytical chemistry.
 Build strong research and laboratory skills, preparing for careers that require skills and knowledge related to analysis of substances at the molecular level and exploring chemical structures.

-The Chemistry major will strengthen your practical skills in laboratory science, building on specific chemical and materials analysis training which include chemical analysis, laboratory science, data analysis and materials science.
+The Chemistry major will strengthen your practical skills in laboratory science, building on specific training which include chemical analysis, laboratory science, data analysis and materials science.

 Key soft skills include include leadership, teamwork, empathy, interpersonal communication and listening skills, as well as time management, problem-solving, research, critical thinking and organisation skills.